port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 More details can be found [here](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-types.html#resource-types-schemas).
 :::

-### Exporter S3 Bucket

-The exporter's [`config.json`](#exporter-configjson-file) file needs to be saved to an [`AWS S3 Bucket`](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html).

-You can create and manage your own bucket or let the exporter do that for you.
-In any case, you need to upload the [`config.json`](#exporter-configjson-file) to the bucket, when it's available.

 ### Port Credentials Secret

 In order to manage entities in Port, the exporter needs access to your Port credentials, these are provided to the exporter via an [`AWS Secrets Manager`](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) secret.